bizzara/ChatGPT/README.md

 # MedGPT

-Mobile application built using React Native Expo and Firebase.
-The app provides features like user login, registration, chat completion, and generating images.
+This repository contains code for an AI-powered virtual assistant designed to help clinicians make faster and more accurate medical diagnoses.
+The assistant incorporates natural language processing, knowledge graphs, and deep learning algorithms to analyze patient data and suggest the most likely diagnostic hypotheses to clinicians.

 ![Chat GPT Mobile](https://i.ibb.co/RcNyyT6/chatgpt.png)

 ## Features

-The Chat GPT Clone app offers the following features:
+The Medical Diagnostic Assistant offers the following features:

-1. **User Authentication:**
+1. **Conversational interface:**

--   Login: Existing users can log in using their credentials.
+-   Doctors can describe patient symptoms and data in natural language.
--   Register: New users can create an account by providing necessary information.
+-   The system is designed to understand medical terminology, synonyms, acronyms, and conversational context.

-2. **Chat Completion:**
+2. **Medical ontology:**

--   Users can engage in conversations with the Chat GPT model and receive intelligent responses.
+-   Proprietary knowledge graph maps medical concepts, their semantic relationships, and connections to clinical evidence and guidelines.
--   The app utilizes the power of GPT-3.5, a large language model, to generate human-like text responses.
+- This contextual understanding aids differential diagnosis.

-3. **Image Generation**
+3. **Explainable AI**

 -   Users can generate images based on specific prompts or descriptions.
 -   The app uses AI models and image generation algorithms to create images.

 ## Prerequisites